AdamSaleh/linx-app/README.md

 work, and a Mac at home, and I've synched bookmarks and reading-list links via iCloud.
 The links show up on my phone and iPad.
 Works great.

-But I want to keep a clean separate between my work Mac and my home Mac.
+But I want to keep a clean separation between my work Mac and my home Mac.
 If I find something of interest at work, where do I put that link so I can get back to it at home?
 Could email it.
 Could use one of the admirable third party services out there.
-Or I can write my own.
+Or I could write my own solution.

-Which is what I'm going to do.
+Which is what this project aims to do.

 ## Goals, To Do, Loose Ends